Technoform

 Technoform is a German manufacturing company headquartered in Kassel, Germany, with operations worldwide.
-The company specializes in the extrusion of thermoplastic profiles and employs 1,500 people worldwide.
+The company specializes in the extrusion and pultrusion of thermoplastic profiles and employs 1,500 people worldwide.

 History

 Technoform was founded in 1969 by Karl-Hans Caprano and Erwin Brunnhofer in Kassel.
 The family-run enterprise first began to manufacture technical extrusions from thermoplastics under the German-language tagline "Präzision in Kunststoff" (English: Precision in plastic).
 The first patent application for the PPZ I process developed by Technoform was filed in 1975.

 In its early years, the company manufactured special profiles made from polystyrene, surface profiles made from ABS for skis, and running surface profiles from polyethylene.
 Over time, the company successively expanded its product portfolio, and, since the 1990s, has continually enlarged its production and sales capacities across various divisions.
 The company is now in its second generation, managed by family members of the original founders.
 It has a presence in major markets with its own dedicated production facilities or regional sales offices on nearly every continent.

 At the end of September 2016, two companies, the Kassel-based Extrusion Tooling GmbH (TET) and the Fuldabrück-based Technoform Bautec GmbH, announced their intention to merge.
 This would theoretically lead to an automatic breakup of TET's existing works council following the merger.
 This led to accusations from multiple parties that this was the real intention behind the merger.

+A new production site for hybrid spacers for insulating glass was opened in Singapore in 2019, followed by another in Poland in 2023.
+In Belgium, production of insulating profiles started in 2025.

 Locations

-The company headquarters are in Kassel in the north of the state of Hesse in Germany.
-Technoform is one of the major companies in the region.
+Technoform is headquartered in Kassel, Hesse, Germany.
+The company is regarded as one of the region's larger employers.
 The German production sites are located in Kassel and Lohfelden.
-Technoform also has manufacturing facilities in Italy, Spain, the United States, China, Hong Kong, and Singapore.
+The company operates manufacturing facilities in Belgium, Italy, Spain, Poland, the United States, China, Hong Kong and Singapore.
+It also maintains sales offices in numerous countries worldwide, such as: Australia, Brazil, China, Germany, Estonia, Finland, France, Greece, India, Italy, Japan, Korea, Lithuania, New Zealand, Singapore, Spain, Taiwan, the Czech Republic, Turkey, the United Arab Emirates, the United Kingdom and the United States.

 Products

 Technoform specializes in the extrusion of thermoplastic profiles.
 This specialization applies particularly to the manufacture and development of insulating profiles for aluminum windows, doors, and facades.
-Technoform is also one of the leading suppliers of plastic hybrid stainless steel spacers and other thermally optimized solutions for the edge seal of the insulating glass unit.
-Along with its range of standardized products, the company also offers tailor-made solutions and high-precision thermoplastics adapted to the individual needs of customers from numerous industries.
+Technoform is also one of the leading suppliers of plastic hybrid stainless steel spacers and the edge seal of the insulating glass unit.

+In recent years, Technoform has expanded its activities in thermoplastic pultrusion.
+The process enables the production of polymer profiles that, while lighter, achieve stiffness levels comparable to metals.

+In addition to its standard products, Technoform provides customized solutions and system components made from thermoplastic materials for industries such as automotive, aerospace, electrical engineering, and heat recovery.